Better Business Cases TM Combined Foundation and Practitioner

 We conduct these exams on behalf of the relevant Examination Institute, subject to their terms and conditions.

 Please note: Exam candidates must bring signed photo ID (passport, driving licence, etc.) as they will be asked to produce it by the invigilator prior to the exam.

 We offer a range of delivery styles and packages for this course.
 Please go to the Packages and Inclusions page to review the inclusions provided with each package.

-Candidates who pass the Practitioner exam are entitled to style themselves "Registered Better Businesss Cases Practitioner" on CVs and business cards.
+Candidates who pass the Practitioner exam are entitled to style themselves as a "Registered Better Businesss Cases Practitioner" on CVs and business cards.